 For the third (and last) time, do yourself a favor if you’ve purchased one of these deceptive devices– get rid of it.
 Or sell it to someone who hasn’t read this eye-opening article.

-To summarize everything, the Theradome LH80 PRO uses 80 proprietary lasers to penetrate the scalp and reach the base of hair follicles.
+To summarize everything, the Theradome PRO LH80 and EVO LH40 use proprietary lasers to penetrate the scalp and reach the base of hair follicles.
 Should you forget everything else in this article, please at least remember this part.
 The most important concept of laser hair therapy is that coherent laser light must reach the base of hair follicles for effective stimulation.
 The Theradome achieves this with an optimized wavelength, an optimal energy dosage, and the proper treatment time.